steveleeCN87/doteasy.rpc/README.md

 ## 1.0.1
 1. Added Consul registration and callback to implement the configuration of the Consul registry.
 2. Added Entry lazy entry class library package to implement Asp.net middleware extension and host based on Console application.

+# Next version expectation
+1. Replace Microsoft.Extensions.Dependency with Autofac, support batch import of qualified names and improve Ioc container performance.
+2. When the 500+ interface is pre-compiled client(or consumer), the total time needs to be shortened to solve the suspended caused by large-scale pre-compilation.